fwilhe/gardenlinux-blogs/03-the-chase.md

 The mounts look good to me, and systemctl does report the system as `running`.

 Hooray, the first big milestone is reached.

+Adding podman to the image allows us to run software in containers.
+As 'installing' software in the traditional sense is not possible in image-based systems, having a container runtime is vital.
+Adding podman turns out to be trivial using the Garden Linux builder.

 # OSTree glossary